 Between 2005 and 2009, the number of adverse event reports rose by 88%.
 Reports of serious adverse events, those that threaten life or cause permanent disability and even death, rose nearly 20% every year from 2001 to 2009.

 When this happens, there are three main types of product liability for which a company can be held responsible by a defective medical device attorney.

 This applies when the actual design of the medical device is dangerous.
 This is not a common cause of product liability due to a defective medical device.

 2. Marketing defect and Failure to warn of defect

 A marketing defect or failure to warn of defect occurs when the advertising or operating instructions are presented in such a way as to be misleading or to withhold information.

-For example, a manufacturer that doesn’t warn patients about potential dangers of the medical device fall into this category.
+For example, a manufacturer that doesn’t warn patients about the potential dangers of the medical device falls into this category.
 Because of this, patients are unable to assess and weigh the risks of the device and can suffer injury.

 3. Composition or construction defect

 Product defects are often the result of rushing a product to market without careful product design and testing.
 Sometimes, individual components are the source of the deficiency.
-No matter the cause, Huber Thomas & Marcelle has significant experience investigating defective medical devices and taking cases to trial when necessary.
+No matter the cause, Huber Thomas Law has significant experience investigating defective medical devices and taking cases to trial when necessary.

-While mistakes happen, manufacturers must test their products extensively so that they do not cause serious injuries for patients or reduce their quality of life.
-At Huber Thomas & Marcelle, we hold medical manufacturers accountable when their products cause harm.
+While mistakes happen, manufacturers must test their products extensively so that they do not cause serious injuries to patients or reduce their quality of life.
+At Huber Thomas Law, we hold medical manufacturers accountable when their products cause harm.